-To further examine what is underlying these guesses, we also asked people to assess, on a scale of 1-5, how confident they were with their guesses.
+To further examine what is underlying these guesses, we also asked people to assess on a 1-5 scale how confident they were with their guesses.
 We also asked how many other people they knew in the room.
-In online Appendix Figure B2, we show that more accurate guesses are significantly correlated with higher levels of confidence in the guess, and that knowing more people in the room is significantly correlated with both higher levels of confidence in the guesses.
-These are just suggestive correlations, but they suggest that men partially learn about the acceptability of female labor supply behavior from the people around them.
-We further investigate this hypothesis in Section IIIB.
+In Appendix Figure A2, we show that more accurate guesses are significantly correlated with higher levels of confidence in the guess and that knowing more people in the room is significantly correlated with both higher levels of confidence in the guess and with more accurate guesses.
+These are just suggestive correlations, but suggesting that men partially learn about the acceptability of female labor supply behavior from the people around them.
+We further investigate this hypothesis in subsection 4.2.

-The information collected in the follow-up survey on whether wives were working outside the home at the time of the original experiment allows us to conduct another validity check: 100 percent of participants whose wife was working outside the home reported supporting WWOH outside the home.
-We also note that participants supportive of WWOH outside the home (the vast majority of participants in the sample) have a significantly higher perception of support by other session subjects than participants opposed to WWOH outside the home (average guesses of 18.7 versus 13.4, respectively, with p = 0.000).
+The information collected in the follow-up survey on whether wives were working outside the home at the time of the original experiment allows us to conduct another validity check: 100% of participants whose wife was working outside the home reported supporting WWOH outside the home.
+We also note that participants supportive of WWOH outside the home (the vast majority of participants in the sample) have a significantly higher perception of support by other session subjects than participants opposed to WWOH outside the home (average guesses of 18.7 vs 13.4, respectively, with p=0.000).